Prakash-code-sys/Self-ticket-Generate/README.md

 union
 select healthcheck,types,mins,date,
 case
-when venkadesh = 'A' then 'Venkadesh'
-End as author
-from final
-where venkadesh = 'A' and shift = 'A'
+when venkadesh = 'A' and shift = 'A' then 'Venkadesh' End as author from final where venkadesh = 'A' and shift = 'A'